jasonpaulso/agentic-tools-mcp/README.md

 - `execute_prompt` - Execute a saved prompt template with provided arguments
 - `initialize_system_prompts` - Load 8 pre-built prompts for common workflows

+#### Documentation Management
+- `scrape_docs` - Scrape and index documentation from any URL
+- `search_docs` - Search through indexed documentation with relevance scoring
+- `list_libraries` - View all indexed documentation libraries and versions
+- `remove_docs` - Remove documentation for specific libraries or versions

 **Important**: All tools require a `workingDirectory` parameter to specify where the data should be stored.
 This enables project-specific task and memory management.

 ## Deployment